jmfayard/des-vies-de-devs/Facebook-mentalhealth.md

-Facebook is a global catastrophe for mental health.
+# Facebook is a global catastrophe for mental health.
+_My career-related content is now [open-source on GitHub](https://github.com/jmfayard/agentdouble.dev)_.

 Here are some findings of the effect it has on the most vulnerable of us